jvald043/SetlistGenerator/README.md

 # SetlistGenerator
 This was created to automate the process of gathering songs from past setlists of an artist's concert you will attend in the future.

 Retrieves songs last played at venues from SetlistFm and creates a playlist in Spotify.
-A CSV is created with Artist,Venue,Song, and set information.
+A CSV is created with Artist,Venue,Song, and Set information.

 Currently running the Python Script will prompt the user to type the Artist/Band name.